 Besides the specific applicable exemption from license as an advantage, registered trust companies of bank groups may qualify to be trustee or custodian of SFC regulated investment funds.
-Otherwise, under current Hong Kong law, private individuals or private companies may act as trustee and provide trust services without requiring to be licensed.
-Yet, this may soon change, as there are recent legislative proposals, under public consultation, which suggest that providers of trust services should be subject to a licensing regime and a "fit and proper" test, to come under specific regulatory oversight and requirements for complying with specific anti-money laundering law.
-Such proposals are undergoing review.
+Otherwise, under current Hong Kong law, companies or institutions acting as trustee and providing trust services are going forward subject to a licensing regime and a "fit and proper" test, and come under certain regulatory oversight and requirements for complying with specific anti-money laundering law.